ThibautGery/docker-logging-example/article.md

 The Docker driver uses a default tag for Fluentd: `Docker._container-id_ `.
 We override it to be `nginx.Docker._container-name_` with the `log_opt`, `Fluentd-tag: "nginx.Docker.{{.Name }}"`.
 The tag in the Docker driver must match the one in Fluentd.
-You should be able to see the Nginx logs in Fluentd container log.
+We should be able to see the Nginx logs in Fluentd container log.

 Right now, our system is useless.
 We need to send logs to a distant database,